-- All public activities (except for funerals) are prohibited; - Working time of all cultural and recreation facilities is limited between 8 a.m. and 10 p.m.: - All religious activities that include public gathering are prohibited; - Social distancing of 2 meters is mandatory within all public facilities and on the street (except for juveniles and their parents, people living in one household as well as cases when there are only two people in the premises);

-- People may gather in shopping centers and catering facilities as long as social distancing of 2 meters between persons in ensured; - Grocery stores, press stores, drug stores (including vet stores), animal food, hygiene, household, construction and gardening stores, vaccination cabinets and dry-cleaners will be open during weekends and holidays; - Supplying State orders for drugs, protection and decontamination equipment are a priority; - Additional regulations regarding the circulation of ethanol and denatured alcohol have been imposed.
+- All public activities (except for funerals) are prohibited; - Working time of all cultural and recreation facilities is limited between 8 a.m. and 10 p.m.; - All religious activities that include public gathering are prohibited; - Social distancing of 2 meters is mandatory within all public facilities and on the street (except for juveniles and their parents, people living in one household as well as cases when there are only two people in the premises); - People may gather in shopping centers and catering facilities as long as social distancing of 2 meters between persons in ensured; - Grocery stores, press stores, drug stores (including vet stores), animal food, hygiene, household, construction and gardening stores, vaccination cabinets and dry-cleaners will be open during weekends and holidays. - Supplying State orders for drugs, protection and decontamination equipment are a priority.